Protect High Seas

 THE OPPORTUNITY Now is the time to provide global protections.

 The high seas belong to no one, yet they sustain us all; therefore, protecting them is our collective responsibility.
-The United Nations is negotiating a high seas treaty—a once-in-a-generation opportunity to improve the way we manage these precious resources.
-You can play an important role in raising awareness and urging government officials to support this ambitious treaty.
-Together, we can preserve our ocean and our planet.
+In June 2023, the United Nations adopted a high seas treaty—a once-in-a-generation chance to improve the way we manage these precious resources.

-A strong high seas treaty that establishes protections for all marine biodiversity is key to building an international ocean governance system that effectively manages and preserves shared ocean resources.
-Putting such an agreement in place would result in healthier waters, thriving biodiversity, and more equitable outcomes for the global community.
+The treaty presents an opportunity to establish protections for marine biodiversity on the high seas, which will be key to building an international ocean governance system that effectively manages and preserves shared ocean resources.
+Successfully implementing the agreement will result in healthier waters, thriving biodiversity, and more equitable outcomes for the global community.

 - A global mechanism to identify and establish high seas MPAs.